-Students can enter a Health Professions Graduate Program from a completed major in any discipline at Saint Mary's College as long as they do it well.
+Students can enter a health professions graduate program from a completed major in any discipline at Saint Mary's College as long as they do well.
 Students should strive for a cumulative GPA of 3.5 or better to be competitive.
 All graduate health professions programs require an admission test in spring of the junior year or fall of the senior year.
-These include but are not limited to the MCAT for medical school, DAT for dental school, VCAT or GRE for vet school, OAT for optometry, and GRE for most of the others.
+These include but are not limited to the MCAT for medical school, DAT for dental school, VCAT or GRE for vet school, OAT for optometry, PCAT for pharmacy, and GRE for most of the others.